zflow-dev/zflow/zflow_runtime/README.md

 # ZFlow Process Runtime

-The main runtime for the execution of the directed graph
+The main runtime for the execution of the directed acyclic graph

-## Graph Runtime example
+## Runtime example

 Some details may be hidden for brevity